SarahOstermeier/expert-octo-enigma/proposal.md

 ## Problem Description

+Assigning dorms and rooms to incoming students, and matching students with a compatible roommate (assuming 2 roommates per dorm room).

+To achieve this,

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Dorm Room Assignment

+2. Output: A room assignment with 2 students attached.
+Format: DORM, ROOM#, [Student1], [Student2]
+Example: Dejope, 311, Sarah Ostermeier, Diana Li

-2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+Describe the output your program will produce.
+Include an example format of the output produced.

+3. Input: List of dorms and rooms, list of students and roommate preferences List of dorms and rooms:
+Format: [DormName], [#ofRooms]
+Example: Dejope, 200
+List of studnets and roommate preferences:
+Format: [studentName],[Preference]
+Example: Yan, Jason

-3. Input: Describe the data that is needed to solve your problem.
+Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-4. User Interface: Describe a user interface for your program.
+4. User Interface: See figure 1

+Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+5. Types List:

+Break your solution idea down into units that you think can be implemented with a single class.